Depression, Repeated Doses of Ketamine, and Neuroimaging

 Join a Research Study: Enrolling nationally from around the country

-The purpose of this study is to evaluate the rapid and sustained antidepressant effects of repeat doses of ketamine in the brain.
+The purpose of this study is to evaluate the rapid and sustained antidepressant effects of repeated doses of ketamine in the brain.
 We want to learn how ketamine affects areas of the brain important in regulating mood and if there are unique signatures that could help predict who may respond to the drug.
 Also, we want to see if repeated doses of ketamine are safe and effective in treating the symptoms of depression.

 The study is conducted at the NIH Clinical Center in Bethesda, MD.
 There is no cost to participate and compensation is provided.
 This study enrolls eligible participants from across the USA.
 Travel arrangements are provided and costs are covered by NIMH (arrangements vary by distance).
 After completing the study, participants receive short-term follow-up care at the NIH while transitioning back to a provider.